-In addition to joint initiatives with the passenger transport business, TAP Air Cargo's initiatives to offer a competitive service, boost operational efficiency and customer satisfaction stand out.
+In addition to joint initiatives with the passenger transport business, TAP Air Cargo's services stand out with a view to offering a competitive service, enhancing operational efficiency and customer satisfaction.

-In 2023, TAP Fast Track was launched, TAP Air Cargo's new priority service, designed for cargo requiring high priority and premium service.
+TAP's Fast Track is a new priority service, designed to meet the special needs of high-priority cargo.
+It relies on the implementation of mail scanners at all scales for reading and electronic communication with all postal authorities, ensuring operational efficiency and contributing to a more efficient and economical logistics chain.
+It is certified by Envirotainer for operation in cold chains in the Lisbon, Madrid, Barcelona, Basel and Miami stations.

-Mail scanners were also implemented at all outstations to read and communicate electronically with all postal authorities, ensuring operational efficiency and contributing to a more efficient and cost-effective logistics chain.
-Also noteworthy the extension of Envirotainer certification for cold chain operations at the Lisbon, Madrid, Barcelona, Basel and Miami stations.
-This certification aims to strengthen TAP Air Cargo's ability to guarantee the integrity and safety of products throughout the transportation process, which is essential to meet the needs of customers who require controlled cargo handling, especially in sectors such as pharmaceuticals.
+This certification reinforces TAP Air Cargo's ability to guarantee the integrity and security of products throughout the transportation process, essential to meet the needs of customers that require controlled cargo handling, especially in sectors such as pharmaceutical products.